usnistgov/dioptra/docs/source/user-guide/api-reference-restapi.rst

 Testbed REST API Reference
 ==========================

+.. include:: /_glossary_note.rst

-This page documents the endpoints and available HTTP methods for the Dioptra REST API.
+This page documents the endpoints and available :term:`HTTP` methods for the Dioptra :term:`REST` :term:`API`.
-In addition to using this page, it is highly recommended that Testbed users also use the Swagger documentation that the REST API service automatically generates at runtime, which presents all of this page's information in an interactive format.
+In addition to using this page, it is highly recommended that Testbed users also use the Swagger documentation that the :term:`REST` :term:`API` service automatically generates at runtime, which presents all of this page's information in an interactive format.
-To access the Swagger documentation, just navigate to the web URL for the Testbed REST API service (omit the ``/api`` part at the end of the web address).
+To access the Swagger documentation, just navigate to the web URL for the Testbed :term:`REST` :term:`API` service (omit the ``/api`` part at the end of the web address).

 .. figure:: ../images/swagger-docs-testbed-rest-api.gif
    :figwidth: 100%
-   :alt: An animation clicking and scrolling through the contents of the Dioptra REST API Swagger documentation.
+   :alt: An animation clicking and scrolling through the contents of the Dioptra :term:`REST` :term:`API` Swagger documentation.

-   An animated tour of the automatically generated Swagger documentation for the Dioptra REST API.
+   An animated tour of the automatically generated Swagger documentation for the Dioptra :term:`REST` :term:`API`.
-   Several of the Testbed demos that you can run on a personal computer publish the REST API service at the address http://localhost:30080.
+   Several of the Testbed demos that you can run on a personal computer publish the :term:`REST` :term:`API` service at the address http://localhost:30080.

 Experiment
 ----------